Proudly made in the

-As a very small country that relatively few have heard of, the Turks and Caicos has seen quite an impressive number of famous visitors from both today and past eras.
+As a very small country that relatively few have heard of, the Turks and Caicos has seen quite an impressive number of famous visitors from both present and past eras.

 As every beach in the Turks and Caicos is public and free-to-access up to the high tide point, regardless of whether the coast is on a private island or not, it’s possible to visit almost any location mentioned on this page.